winton/typectl/README.md

 Props enable control flow functions to wait for sync or async inputs **and simulataneously** maintain a simple input type signature.

-Props are getter-setter factories that are sync or async:
+Props are awaitable getter-setter factories:

 ```typescript
 import { prop } from "typectl"